turanszkij/WickedEngine/readme.txt

 Visual Studio 2013+ (earlier versions may be compatible) WindowsSDK
-DirectX11 SDK (included in Windows SDK)(legacy SDK not supported)
+DirectX11 SDK (included in Windows SDK)(legacy SDK not supported) DirectX11 June 2010 Redist (Only if you want to support Windows 7 because it uses Xaudio 2.7!)
 _____________________________________________________________________

 ___________